 - Toss the tomatoes with the juice from a wedge of lemon, salt, and pepper.

-- Combine the dishes by placing ¾ cup of grits, ½ cup squash, ¼ cups tomatoes, and 1-2 tablespoons in a bowl.
+- Combine the dishes by placing ¾ cup of grits, ½ cup squash, ¼ cups tomatoes, and 1-2 tablespoons of pesto in each bowl.